josephmancuso/test-repo/proton/docs/testing/moredocs.md

-## more documentation in a subdirectory
+## more documentation in a subdirectory.